nikolan123/rovio-drm-servers/README.md

 # Custom Activation Servers for Old Rovio Games
-> [!WARNING]
-> The EXEs currently don't work, as the game doesn't want to activate when the server is running on the same computer.
 ## How it works:
 The script emulates Rovio's original activation server and redirects any traffic from Rovio's servers[^1] to the host machine[^2].
 When the script recieves a request, it always returns that the key is valid.
 That tricks the game into activating.